Melanie Gill on MPG

 MPG is establishing itself as a charity, think-tank and pressure group, and is also developing commercial business to sustain itself.
 Among our first projects is a major new book by Penelope Leach on how parents who separate can best meet their children’s needs for continuing love and security.
 All the proceeeds from this exciting new work focusing on the latest findings of attachment science will go to MPG.
 Production of "Family Breakdown: helping children hang on to both their parents",is now underway and it is scheduled to be available in May.

-Stop Press: The book is being launched to the legal profession at a reception in London on February 6.
+Stop Press: The book was launched to the legal profession at a reception in London at the beginning of February.
 More details here.

 The Mindful Policy Group is made up of a multi-disciplinary team of experts and practitioners.
 Our goal is to place attachment science (how human beings develop) at the heart of policies relating to children and families.
 Doing so will lead to a happier, more harmonious and caring society.
 It also has the potential to help save billions of pounds in public expenditure through better targeting of resources and services.